flyingdogsoftware/gyre-sdk/docs/API/imageapi.md

 # ImageAPI Documentation

 The `ImageAPI` provides a set of functions to manipulate images using HTML canvas.
-The API supports various operations such as color adjustments, scaling, and combining image layers.
-Below is the detailed documentation of each function available in the `ImageAPI`.
+The API supports various operations such as color adjustments, scaling, combining image layers, and processing individual pixels based on custom logic.

 ## Functions